jeremyhsimons/ci_pp5_fixit/README.md

 (11) As a new user I want to have a profile automatically generated for me when I log in so other users can interact with me.
 (12) As an existing user I want to be able to edit my profile so that I can keep my public details up-to-date.
-(13) As an existing user I want to scroll a list of the most popular profiles (that have received the most stars) so (14) that I can access their posts.
+(13) As an existing user I want to scroll a list of the most popular profiles (that have received the most stars) that I can access their posts.
-(15) As an existing user I want to be able to access a single profile to view its details and the posts associated with it.
+(14) As an existing user I want to be able to access a single profile to view its details and the posts associated with it.
-(16) As an existing user I want to ‘star’ a profile of someone I like/have found helpful so that I can see more of their content in future.
+(15) As an existing user I want to ‘star’ a profile of someone I like/have found helpful so that I can see more of their content in future.
-(17) As an existing user I want to ‘un-star’ a profile when I no longer wish to see content from this user.
+(16) As an existing user I want to ‘un-star’ a profile when I no longer wish to see content from this user.

 #### Posts

-(18) As a new user I want to be able to create a post with or without an image, so that I can ask my question/share my DIY problem with the community.
+(17) As a new user I want to be able to create a post, so that I can ask my question/share my DIY problem with the community.
-(19) As a new user I want to ‘infinitely’ scroll down a list of posts so that I can keep viewing content on the site.
+(18) As a new user I want to ‘infinitely’ scroll down a list of posts so that I can keep viewing content on the site.
-(20) As a new user I want to be able to access a single post so that I can read it in full and read all the comments associated with it.
+(19) As a new user I want to be able to access a single post so that I can read it in full and read all the comments associated with it.
-(21) As a new user I want to be able to bookmark a post I found helpful so that I can return to it later and re-read it.
+(20) As a new user I want to be able to bookmark a post I found helpful so that I can return to it later and re-read it.
-(22) As a new user I want to upvote a post that is very timely or relevant, or if I’m sharing the same problem, so that I can support other members of the community and shape what is important on the site.
+(21) As a new user I want to upvote a post that is very timely or relevant, or if I’m sharing the same problem, so that I can support other members of the community and shape what is important on the site.
-(23) As an existing user I want to remove a bookmark from a post so that I no longer have it saved.
+(22) As an existing user I want to remove a bookmark from a post so that I no longer have it saved.
-(24) As an existing user I want to remove a post upvote from a post so that I no longer lend my support to that post.
+(23) As an existing user I want to remove a post upvote from a post so that I no longer lend my support to that post.
-(25) As an existing user I want to be able to edit my post so that I can correct any mistakes/keep my question up-to-date.
+(24) As an existing user I want to be able to edit my post so that I can correct any mistakes/keep my question up-to-date.
-(26) As an existing user I want to be able to delete my post so that I can get rid of any unwanted or irrelevant data on the site.
+(25) As an existing user I want to be able to delete my post so that I can get rid of any unwanted or irrelevant data on the site.

 #### Comments

-(27) As a new user I want to be able to write a comment on a post so that I can interact with the person who created the post.
+(26) As a new user I want to be able to write a comment on a post so that I can interact with the person who created the post.
-(28) As an existing user I want to be able to edit my comment so that I can fix any mistakes I made initially.
+(27) As an existing user I want to be able to edit my comment so that I can fix any mistakes I made initially.
-(29) As an existing user I want to be able to delete my comment so that I can withdraw what I posted initially.
+(28) As an existing user I want to be able to delete my comment so that I can withdraw what I posted initially.
-(30) As an existing user I want to infinitely scroll through all the comments associated with a post (ordered by most upvoted) so that I can follow threads of answers and suggestions to other users’ problems.
+(29) As an existing user I want to infinitely scroll through all the comments associated with a post (ordered by most upvoted) so that I can follow threads of answers and suggestions to other users’ problems.
-(31) As an existing user I want to be able to upvote a comment so that I can lend my support to a contribution that helped me significantly.
+(30) As an existing user I want to be able to upvote a comment so that I can lend my support to a contribution that helped me significantly.
-(32) As an existing user I want to be able to withdraw my comment upvote so that I can withdraw my support for the commenter’s response
+(31) As an existing user I want to be able to withdraw my comment upvote so that I can withdraw my support for the commenter’s response

 ## Design